dotnet/dotnet-docker/samples/dotnetapp/README.md

 dotnetapp           debian-arm32        4f6ade8318d4        20 hours ago        165MB
 ```

-You can build ARM32 and ARM64 images on x64 machines, but you will not be able to run them.
-Docker relies on QEMU for this scenario, which isn't supported by .NET Core.
-You must test and run .NET Core imges on actual hardware for the given processor type.

-You can do the same thing on Windows, as follows:
+You can do the same thing with Windows Nano Server, as follows:

 ```console
 docker build --pull -t dotnetapp:nanoserver-arm32 -f Dockerfile.nanoserver-arm32 .
 docker images dotnetapp | findstr arm
 ```

+You can build ARM32 and ARM64 images on x64 machines, but you will not be able to run them.
+Docker relies on QEMU for this scenario, which isn't supported by .NET Core.
+You must test and run .NET Core imges on actual hardware for the given processor type.
+A common pattern for this situation is building on x64, [pushing images to a registry](push-image-to-acr.md), and then pulling the image from an ARM device.

 ## Build an image optimized for startup performance

-You can improve startup performance by using [Ready to Run compilation](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/readytorun-overview.md) for your application.
-You can do this by setting the `PublishReadyToRun` property, which will take affect when you publish an application.
+You can improve startup performance by using [Ready to Run (R2R) compilation](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/readytorun-overview.md) for your application.
+You can do this by setting the `PublishReadyToRun` property, which will result in your application being compiled to native code when you publish it.
 This is what the `-trim` samples do (they are explained shortly).

-You can add this property in two ways:
+You can add the `PublishReadyToRun` property in two ways:

-- Set the property to your profile file, as: `<PublishReadyToRun>true</PublishReadyToRun>'
+- Set it in your project file, as: `<PublishReadyToRun>true</PublishReadyToRun>`
-- Set the property on the command line, as:  `/p:PublishReadToRun=true`
+- Set it on the command line, as:  `/p:PublishReadToRun=true`

-The default `Dockerfile` that come with the sample doesn't use Ready to Run compilation because the application is too small to warrant it.
-The majority of the startup benefit available comes from .NET Core libraries -- which are Ready to Run compiled -- since they make up the bulk of the IL code that is executed in an application.
+The default `Dockerfile` that come with the sample doesn't use R2R compilation because the application is too small to warrant it.
+The bulk of the IL code that is executed in this sample application is within the .NET Core libraries, which are already R2R compiled.

 ## Build an image optimized for size

 You may want to build a .NET Core image that is optimized for size.
-You can do this by publishing an application as [self-contained](https://docs.microsoft.com/dotnet/core/deploying/) (includes the .NET Core runtime) and then is trimmed with the assembly-linker.
+You can do this by publishing an application as [self-contained](https://docs.microsoft.com/dotnet/core/deploying/) (includes the .NET Core runtime) and then trimmed with the assembly-linker.
 This approach may be prefered if you are running a single .NET Core app on a machine.
 Otherwise, building images on the .NET Core runtime layer is recommended for better overall performance characteristics (due to layer sharing).

 The following instructions are for x64 only, but can be straightforwardly adapted for use with ARM architectures.

-There are a set of '-trim' Dockerfiles included with this sample that are opted into the following .NET Core SDK publish operations:
+There are a set of `-trim` Dockerfiles included with this sample that are opted into the following .NET Core SDK publish operations:

 * **Self-contained deployment** -- Publish .NET Core runtime(s) with the application.
 * **Assembly linking** -- Trim assemblies, including in the .NET Core framework, to make the application smaller.
-* **Ready to Run compilation** -- Compile assemblies to Ready to Run format to make startup faster.
-Compiled assemblies are larger, so will increase the size of your application.
+* **Ready to Run (R2R) compilation** -- Compile assemblies to R2R format to make startup faster.
+R2R Compiled assemblies are larger.
+The benefit of R2R compilation for your application may be outweighed by the size increase, so please do test your application with and without R2R.

 You are encouraged to experiment with these options if you want to see which combination of settings works best for you.

-The following instructions demonstrate how to build the `slim` Dockerfiles:
+The following instructions demonstrate how to build the `trim` Dockerfiles:

 ```console
 docker build --pull -t dotnetapp:debian-trim -f Dockerfile.debian-x64-trim .